Offihito/Offihito/README.md

 I work with Vanilla JS HTML5 CSS
 TAILWIND CSS JQUERY NODE JS PHP MYSQL

+I worked as a leader in Lakeban coded 75% of it

+I also use AI for some hobby projects such as AscentOS or Forkit-Browser

 <h3 align="left">
   You can contact me on Discord Offihito
 </h3>